WoTTsecurity/wott-io/_posts/2019-06-16-simple-webapp.md

 $ ghostunnel client \
     --listen 127.0.0.1:${LISTEN_PORT:-8080} \
     --target MY_IP:${TARGET_PORT:-8443} \
-    --override-server-name=serverdevice.d.wott.local \
+    --override-server-name=ServerDeviceID.d.wott.local \
     --keystore "/opt/wot/certs/combined.pem" \
     --cacert "/opt/wott/certs/ca.crt"
 ```

 Inserting your the IP Address of the server which you can get by running`ip addr show` or `ip route get 8.4.4.3`.
-Use the server WoTT device ID in place of `serverdevice`.
+Use the server WoTT device ID in place of `ServerDeviceID`.

 Assuming you don't get any errors, there should now be an established secure tunnel between the client and server.
 The client is now proxying any request coming in on 127.0.0.1:8080 securely to the remote server (using mTLS).